Canadian Rockies Parks & ResortsItinerary

 Day 3: Lake Louise / Jasper

-Continue to the Lake Louise Ski Resort to board a gondola for aerial sightseeing over the mountain before arriving at the Wildlife Interpretive Centre for a guided Trail of the Great Bear walk.
+This morning, take a short ride to the Lake Louise Ski Resort and board a gondola for aerial sightseeing over the mountain.
+At the summit, enjoy a guided Trail of the Great Bear hike.

 The Lake Louise Sightseeing Gondola and Wildlife Interpretive Centre offer a unique opportunity to ascend to one of Banff National Park’s most incredible viewpoints.
 Along with soaring peaks and impressive glaciers, delight in lush carpets of alpine wildflowers and glimpses of wildlife.
 Grizzly bears may be seen roaming below the safety of the sightseeing lift.